THE DELIVERANCE MINISTRY

 But if we think in terms of excelling in our training that is preparing us for the future, they both accomplish the same thing; let me explain.

 The future kingdom of which all born again believers will be a part of, is an eternal kingdom.
 What does that mean?
 That means that in that eternal kingdom we cannot make any mistakes, for one mistake in eternity disqualified even the most anointed of the cherubs.

 When God made us, the human race, He made us a little lower than the angels, see Psalm 8: He did so for the purpose of working all the bugs out of us before we became eternal, therein comes the suffering part.

-You see when Lucifer and the angels that followed him sinned, their natures were abruptly changed, and since they dwelled in eternity they became eternally dammed and unredeemable, for time is the forth dimension where past present and future are all the same, one eternity.
+You see when Lucifer and the angels that followed him sinned, their natures were abruptly changed, and since they dwelled in eternity, they became eternally dammed and unredeemable, for time is the fourth-dimension where past present and future are all the same, one eternity.